 Crafts have characteristic activities that determine the excellences of the craft.
 That is, there are goods internal to the craft.

-The procedures and activities of crafts are capable of rational explanation and can be taught.
+The procedures and activities of crafts are capable of rational explanation and thus can be taught.

 Knacks

 Knacks imitate specific crafts, but aim at external goods rather than goods internal to the craft.